jonndoe/taxi-app/README.md

 # START PROJECT FOR DEVELOPMENT( with dockerized postgres and dockerized redis ):

-NOTE THAT client/cypress.json should point to NOT dockerized server: `"baseUrl": "http://localhost:3000"` NOTE THAT taxi-server in docker-compose.local.yml should point to test.env file for testing with cypress
+NOTE THAT client/cypress.json should point to NOT dockerized client: `"baseUrl": "http://localhost:3000"` NOTE THAT taxi-server in docker-compose.local.yml should point to test.env file for testing with cypress

 - `~$ git clone https://github.com/jonndoe/taxi-app.git`